ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 {{<img src="images/image75.jpg" title="Enable categories" alt="Enable categories">}}

-In the above example, we have enabled 5 categories ("LGBTQI", "Political Criticism", "News Media", "Human Rights", "Communication tools").
+In the above example, we have enabled 4 categories ("LGBTQI", "Political Criticism", "News Media", "Human Rights").

 You can revisit this setting anytime to enable or disable the website categories of your choice.